 • Gain skills that align with the student’s professional and educational goals

-• Learn directly from prevention and non-profit adminstration professionals
+• Learn directly from prevention and non-profit administration professionals

 • Build community with other interns, volunteers, staff, and community members